YourRoots by Genomelink

 Biography

-• The story of Hannah Bailey began in 1683 in Long Island City, Queens, New York, United States.
+• In 1683, Hannah Bailey entered the world in Long Island City, Queens, New York, United States, born to Stephen Bayley And Abigail Cooper.

 • Hannah Bailey married William Salmon, and had children including John M Salmons.